Your onboarding sucks (and what you should do instead)

 Thus, one could argue that unless both boxes can be ticked for all employees, the vast majority of employees aren't yet fully "onboard" (and may never be).

-And if most of our people are not truly on board, these symptoms only get worse.
+And if most of our people are not on board, these symptoms only get worse.

 The reason businesses face overwhelm, firefighting, low productivity, quiet quitting, lack of innovation, employee churn, short-term thinking etc. is because most of their people are not fully "onboard".